SaiLakshmiBharathiJandhyala/BasicWidget/README.md

 >SharedPreferences are used in passing data from activity to widget the User's Choice.

-> The use of 'Pending Intent' is clearly shown in this app.
+> The use of 'Pending Intent' has been done to open app from the widget.

+> Note

+    >The project will soon use todos to fix the issue of code readability